khalatevarun/watcherman/README.md

-# Watchman
+# Watcherman

-**Watchman** is a monitoring tool that checks the availability and status of specified websites/services.
+**Watcherman** is a monitoring tool that checks the availability and status of specified websites/services.
 It logs the status, availability and latency.
 ## Features

 - Monitors the uptime and status of a website at specified intervals.